 The Jones Act governs several aspects of maritime trade between U.S. cities.
 It stipulates that passengers and cargo going from one American port to another must be carried on U.S.-flagged, crewed, and owned vessels.
 The Act’s main intent is to protect the American maritime industry from foreign competition and establish a merchant marine.
 However, it also provides seamen with extra rights not provided by previous maritime laws, including the right to seek legal remedy from employers in case they are injured on the job.
 This includes not only full-time employees but in many instances, contractors as well.

 Compared to the average full-time worker who has a 9-to-5 job on land, seamen work under a multitude of challenging conditions.
 The environment can often be hostile to vessels even on an inland body of water, vessels can have mechanical difficulties while underway, fires may break out, or a captain may make a navigational error and run the vessel into a reef or a sandbar.
-Even if a seaman has years of experience and is careful on the job, there’s always a chance that an injury will result if a vessel is unseaworthy or that the owner or captain is negligent.
+Even if a seaman has years of experience and is careful on the job, there is always a chance that an injury will result if a vessel is unseaworthy or if the owner or captain is negligent.

 The Jones Act and Independent Contractors